atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 , izj »
 “As to you, .Maria, I suppose he would not have yoti married at all, “but keep you at home to look after “the pigs and chickens. — But this “brother of yours, my dear. — Why “didn’t you bring him with you?
-“Here is no man, you know, in this “place, and where there is a scarcity“ “must: take up with what we can “find.”
+“Here is no man, you know, in this “place, and where there is a scarcity“ “must: take up with what we can “find."
 /
 r
-“Indeed, Miss Lumley, ” said Fanny, who was fond of Charles, “I , I
+“Indeed, Miss Lumley, " said Fanny, who was fond of Charles, “I , I
 “do not think my brother despicable— — •
-“he may not be quite fo polish“ “as the men in London, yet I dare “say there are many women who would “love Charles exceedingly.”
+“he may not be quite fo polish“ “as the men in London, yet I dare “say there are many women who would “love Charles exceedingly."
 /
-“May be So, ” replied Charlotte, red cnning and drawing up her head, (and -
+“May be So, " replied Charlotte, red cnning and drawing up her head, (and -

 i; by fb doing, creating shfpicions which northeast lil'l ver entered before into the mind of Fan